carla-recourse/CARLA/docs/source/examples.rst

         def predict_proba(self, x):
             return self._mymodel.predict_proba(x)

-See below a concrete example on how to use a sklearn model in our framework.
+See below a concrete example on how to use a custom model in our framework.
+Note that the tree_iterator method is specific for tree methods, and is not used for other recourse methods.

 .. code-block:: python
    :linenos: